ncatlab/nlab-content/pages/0/2/6/4/4620/content.md

 The converses hold if we assume [[weak countable choice]] (as Bishop did); or they hold in any case for the [[Cauchy real numbers]].

 There are various other results that are equivalent to or related to the principles of omniscience, which it might be handy to collect here.
-For the connection to writing real numbers as decimals (or in some other radix), see Daniel Mehkeri\'s answer to [Roberts (2010)](#Mehkeri).
+For the connection to writing real numbers as decimals (or in some other radix), see Daniel Mehkeri\'s answer to [Feldman (2010)](#Mehkeri).

 ## References